 Crispy Salt and Pepper Oven Fries with Curry Dipping Sauce might actually be closer to fry-crack though.
 When I make them, I literally cannot stop eating them.
 Good thing they are oven fries and relatively low-fat.
 And the little bit of cornstarch in the recipe makes the outsides so nice and crispy.
 Totally killer.
 I picked that tip up after reading about another blogger — The Art of Doing Stuff — using it in her sweet potato fries.
 So I tried it on my oven fries, using a really small amount and it worked wonders.

 Though the fries are great on their own, it’s that dipping sauce that sends them over the edge.
 Curry simmer sauce is a sauce made from curry, coconut milk and other ingredients.
 It’s got this sweet-spicy thing going on that will have you double and triple dipping for more.
 Don’t worry, I won’t tell.

-This recipe was created for BettyCrocker.com and is shared here with permission.
+I created this recipe for BettyCrocker.com and am sharing here with permission.
 Visit the recipe page on Betty Crocker.com for more tips and tricks.